bartala/Bankruptcy/README.md

 `sentiment.py` -- analyze tweet sentiment.

+`requirements.txt` - R and Python libraries required to run the code of this study.

 ## Miscellaneous
 Please send any questions you might have about the code and/or the algorithm to alon.bartal@biu.ac.il.